breatheco-de/content/src/content/lesson/conditionals-in-programing-coding.md

 ```js
 const flu = (feelsLikeHitByTrain && !youWereHitByTrain) ? true : false;
 ```
-In this example the variable `flu` will only be true if `feelsLikeHitByTrain==true` and `youWereHitByTrain==false` at the same time.
-If that question is not true, then flu will be false.
+In this example the variable `flu` will only be true if ` feelsLikeHitByTrain==true` and ` youWereHitByTrain==false` at the same time.
+If that question is not true, then ` flu` will be false.

-Ternaries are being use A LOT these days because the save you a lot of time.
+Ternaries are being used A LOT these days because they save you a lot of time and we will also be able to use them later in jsx code (React).

 ## Conditional Rendering

-Another great use of the conditions is to generate HTML based on certain conditions, for example, let's say that we have a bootstrap alert that we are about to render into the website:
+Another important use of conditionals is to generate HTML based on certain conditions.
+For example, let's say that we have a bootstrap alert that we are about to render into the website:

 ```js
 let alertHTMLCode = "<div>Warning!
 You cannot drive</div>";